Orchestrator

 - cost controls and usage estimates;

-- status lookup.
+- status and audit lookups.

 The CLI owns:

-- local config;
+- local config and claims;

 - per-lease SSH key creation;